SuperGerb/bixi-app/README.md

+A small app that filters Bixi bike share stations and displays the number of docks and available bikes at each station.
+Note: from December - April there is no data available, as the bike stations are removed in the off-season.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>